What is Position in GD&T?

 - Tolerance Zone: For a hole or pin, the position tolerance defines a cylindrical zone within which the axis or centerline of the feature must lie.
 For rectangular features, it could define a rectangular or parallelepiped zone as seen in the image above.

 - Position tolerances can be specified in two ways: as linear distances in the X and Y directions or, more commonly, using the diameter symbol (Ø) to indicate a cylindrical tolerance zone.
 When specified as linear distances, the tolerance zone forms a square, allowing permissible movement within the X and Y limits.
-By using the diameter symbol to create a cylindrical tolerance zone, you maximize the allowable variation uniformly in all directions around the true position, making it the preferred method for most applications.
+As seen below, by using the diameter symbol to create a cylindrical tolerance zone, you maximize the allowable variation uniformly in all directions around the true position, making it the preferred method for most applications.

 - MMC (Maximum Material Condition) and LMC (Least Material Condition):